weiserlab/wirelessnetworking/about.md

 ## About

-This course provides an introduction to wireless networking, with a focus on the Internet of Things (IoT).
-It covers fundamental concepts of wireless communication, including signal propagation, modulation schemes, and energy consumption.
-Building upon these foundational topics, the course explores various layers of the wireless networking stack.
-This includes physical, mac, networking and application layers.
-Additionally, the course covers commodity wireless standards such as WiFi, Bluetooth, ZigBee, discussing them as case studies.
-The course also covers and sustainability issues in wireless communication, like, reliance on batteries and sharing of spectrum.
-Throughout the course, students will participate in tutorials and hands-on projects, enabling them to apply concepts and develop software prototypes for real IoT devices, thus translating the knowledge acquired into practical scenarios.
+Most of the devices we use in our lvies are networked using wireless technology.
+This course provides an introduction to wireless networking.
+It covers the fundamental concepts, including signal propagation, modulation, and energy consumption estimation.
+Building upon these foundational topics, the course explores various layers of the wireless networking stack, including physical, Mac, networking and application layers.
+These lead to case studies covering commodity wireless standards (like WiFi, Bluetooth), Cellular networks, and the Internet of Things (IoT).
+Throughout the course, students will participate in tutorials, assignments and hands-on projects, enabling them to apply concepts and develop software prototypes for real IoT devices, thus translating the knowledge acquired into practical scenarios.